-The Benton County Amateur Radio Emergency Service is an organization of volunteer amateur radio operators dedicated to serving Benton County and the west-central Missouri area, also known as District A with emergency and public service communications.
-Benton County ARES is affiliated with the Amateur Radio Emergency Service (ARES) of the American Radio Relay League (ARRL).
+The Benton County, MO Amateur Radio Emergency Service (BC ARES) is an organization of volunteer amateur radio operators dedicated to serving Benton County and the west-central Missouri area, also known as District A with emergency and public service communications.
+BC ARES is affiliated with the Amateur Radio Emergency Service (ARES) of the American Radio Relay League (ARRL).

-The Benton County ARES Emergency Coordinator (EC) is responsible for directing the efforts of the organization and maintaining relationships with our served agencies.
+The Benton County, MO ARES Emergency Coordinator (EC) is responsible for directing the efforts of the organization and maintaining relationships with our served agencies.